CrossRef/rest-api-doc/rest_api.md

 ## Result controls

 You can control the delivery and selection results using the `rows`, `offset` and `sample` parameters.

  If you are expecting results beyond 10K, then use a `cursor` to deep page through the results.
+Note that not all routes support cursors.

 ### Rows